aimms/documentation/cdm/impl.rst

 Dealing with inactive data
 ==========================

-By default, :js:func:`cdm::CheckoutSnapshot` will not download inactive data, i.e., data for elements in root sets for which there is still historic parametric data, but which are not any longer part of the root sets at the selected revision.
+By default, :any:`cdm::CheckoutSnapshot` will not download inactive data, i.e., data for elements in root sets for which there is still historic parametric data, but which are not any longer part of the root sets at the selected revision.
 Downloading inactive data may result in data unexpectedly appearing again in identifiers when deleted set elements are re-added to the set again.
 This may also happen when the added set element is committed to the CDM database, and the data is checked out again.
 You can prevent this behavior when `more carefully deleting <config.html#deleting-elements>`_ the parametric data for elements to be deleted.

 Filtering out inactive data
 ---------------------------